zmpatel19/foldableroboticst3.github.io/index.md

 Legged motion is one of the most demanding movements in mobile robots.
 Interest in developing an artificial muscle for smooth legged motion.

 ## Research Question
-How can we design an elemental artificial muscle using foldable robotics techniques that can produce the same biomechanical properties as that involved in legged motion of land based vertebrates?
+How can we design an elemental artificial muscle by controlling stiffness and manufacturing material to reproduce the same biomechanical properties as that of muscles involved in human running gait cycle?

 [Link to Research Question](/Researchquestion.md)